Why a Better Prenatal is Needed: An Integrative Pediatrician’s Perspective

 Plus, a mama who is nourished and well in body and mind is often more equipped - more confident and balanced - to care for her child.

-Medical school covers a tremendous amount of information, and the amount of that time dedicated to nutrition education is very limited.
-While as physicians we recognize that nutrition is a key component of wellbeing, the depth of information shared is quite small.
-Physicians generally rely on nutritionists, dieticians, and other specialists to work with patients on specific nutrition-related needs.
+Medical school covers a tremendous amount of information, and the amount of that time dedicated to nutrition education is very limited (as little as 1 4-hour course in many medical schools).
+As a result, physicians generally rely on nutritionists, dietitians, and other specialists like naturopathic doctors to work with patients on specific nutrition-related needs.

 Many of your patient families come to you for nutritional advice.
 What are the key challenges that you see women face when it comes to getting trusted prenatal nutrition advice?